marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 2. Contract configuration

-As contracts will be used to connect AWS EPG to Azure EPG, contract should be created in stretched templates so it's deployed in both sites.
+As contracts will be used to connect AWS EPG to Azure EPG, contract should be created in stretched template so it's deployed in both sites.

 Under View select **"temp-stretch-01"** and **"Add contract"** under **Contract** section.